liquinlab/elm-smile/docs/adduser.md

 ::: info Great news!

-You only need to do this the first time you try out <SmileText/>!
+You only need to do this the first time you try out <SmileText />!
 Then you will forever be part of the family.
 For each new project you want to use with this lab copy the relevant .env files over.